vmware-tanzu/community-edition/docs/site/content/docs/latest/contribute/contributing.md

   PR will probably save you some time.
 - Before merging commits, squash them to the minimal number of logical commits.
 Should the need to cherrypick a commit or rollback arise, it should be clear what a specific commit's purpose is.
   Do not merge commits that don't relate to the affected issue (e.g. "Updating from PR comments", etc).
-Should

 Pull requests *must* include a `Fixes #NNNN` or `Updates #NNNN` comment.
 Remember that `Fixes` will close the associated issue, and `Updates` will link the PR to it.